E14O/GorillaPad/README.md

 # GorillaPad!
-GorillaPad is a GorillaTag Mod Made By E14O & H4RNS, past developers include Wryser, NotABird, Striker67, Ty, Cyn Who Helped Develop The Old Version Of GorillaPad.
+GorillaPad is a GorillaTag Mod Made By E14O & H4RNS, past developers include Wryser, NotABird, Striker67, Ty, Cyn Who Helped Develop The Older Versions Of GorillaPad.

 ## Q&A
 How Do I Install GorillaPad?